Writers Write creates writing resources and shares writing tips. In this post, we give you 6 ways to experiment in short stories.

-- Change viewpoint: if you have been writing in the same viewpoint, try a completely different one.
+- Change viewpoint: If you have been writing in the same viewpoint, try a completely different one.

-- Dialogue only: flex your dialogue muscles and see if you can tell a complete story with only dialogue.
+- Dialogue only: Flex your dialogue muscles and see if you can tell a complete story with only dialogue.

 - Descriptions and telling: I am a huge fan of showing, but I need to practise telling too.
 Try rewriting your story with telling only.

-- Unreliable narrators and anti-heroes: try writing a character who isn’t a perfect guy or a hero.
+- Unreliable narrators and anti-heroes: Try writing a character who isn’t a perfect guy or a hero.
 If you always bad guys, try writing a story about a character with a very strong moral compass.

-- Different genre: pick a genre you have never written in before.
+- Different genre: Pick a genre you have never written in before.

-If you want to learn how to write a short story, join us for Short Cuts.
+Top Tip: If you want to learn how to write a short story, sign up for our online course.

 by Mia Botha